 “Young shot Scott dead.
 The company had a trial and found him guilty.
 They gave him a choice to be hung or shot.
 He preferred being shot, and was forthwith.” – Charles Gould, 1849

-Gravesites were often marked with the identification of the murderer and the murdered, providing some insight.
-One of these was aboard at the north fork of the Humboldt River in 1849 that read, “Samuel A. Fitzsimmons, died of a wound inflicted by a bowie knife in the hands of James Remington, on the 25th of August, 1849.”
+Gravesites were often marked with the names of the murderer and the murdered, providing some insight.
+One of these was aboard at the north fork of the Humboldt River in 1849 that read, “Samuel A. Fitzsimmons, died of a wound inflicted by a bowie knife in the hands of James Remington, on August 25, 1849.”

 On occasion, the fate of the murderer was recorded: